There’s Snow Place Like Park City

 Best powder Run: Park City Mountain Resort high-speed 4-seat Crescent Lift, Silver Star, Pine Cone Ridge, or Deer Valley – Lady Morgan.

-Best favorite runs: Jupiter Lift for powder skiing; King Con Express Six-Pack and Motherlode Express Quad for groomers.
+Best favorite ski-runs: Jupiter Lift for powder skiing; King Con Express Six-Pack and Motherlode Express Quad for groomers.

-Best hiking: 60 miles of scenic trails at Deer Valley Resort.
+Best Hiking Trails: 60 miles of scenic trails at Deer Valley Resort.
 Follow with cocktails and lunch on the deck of Silver Lake Lodge’s Royal Street Café.

 Best in town après ski: No Name Saloon and Grill, Park City’s oldest, most popular bar.
 Second best: High West Saloon with alpine-inspired Western fare and award winning local whiskeys and vodka; visit its distillery and tasting room.